Canning Potatoes

 Servings: 7 quart jars

-Sharon’s Canning Potatoes Tips & FAQs
+Tips & FAQs

-Must You Really Peel Potatoes for Canning?
+Must You Really Peel for Canning?

-If you do a search on YouTube or many canning groups, you may find instructions for canning potatoes raw pack.
-I do not endorse that method.
-I am all for getting a nice texture in your product.
-BUT you must know that there are no official sources that will recommend raw packing potatoes for canning.
+If you do a search on YouTube or many canning groups, you may find a canning recipe for canning potatoes raw pack.
+I do not endorse it.
+I am all for getting a nice texture in your product but, potatoes have never been tested for canning with the raw pack method.

-Potatoes have never been tested for canning from raw.
 The way they were tested is from a cooked state.
 If you pack the potatoes raw, you would have to test from raw.
 The texture, temperature among other things is different therefore the testing would not apply.
 I totally understand wanting a better texture, but you are better off working with different types of potatoes to see what will hold up better to the canning process.

 What Potato is Best for Canning?